dustinpfister/hexo_sitesource/source/_posts/phaser-gameobj-input-keyboard.md

 layout: post
 categories: phaser
 id: 64
-updated: 2017-10-15 20:9:39
+updated: 2017-10-19 12:16:39
-version: 1.4
+version: 1.5
 ---

-In this post I will be outlining a quick demo in which I am moving a sprite around the screen using the keyboard in [phaser](http://phaser.io/).
+In this post I will be outlining a quick demo in which I am moving a sprite around the screen using the keyboard in [phaser](http://phaser.io/), using an instance of the keyboard handler at via [game.input](/2017/10/13/phaser-gameobj-input/).
 I will also cover the different options on how to work with keyboard input.
 It is possible to poll a key from an update method, or create an object in which handlers, can be attached, as well as a combination of the two if desired.

 <!-- more -->